jyxjjj/NewTab/README.md

 ## Functions

-### Bilibili Copy
+### Bilibili

+- Remove the grey effect of the entire site when the uncle Chen died.

+- Remove uncle Chen's Tears when Blocking Ads.

+- Remove WebRTC (Testing) (Preventing uncle Chen from refusing to pay for the coffin for himself and his parents).

+- Remove P2P (Testing).

-Removes copy restrictions on Bilibili articles.
+- Removes copy restrictions on Bilibili articles.

+- Other multiple optimizations.

 ### JumpServer Watermark Removal